 3) Skill Development

 Being part of an MLM can sharpen valuable skills such as sales, marketing, communication, and leadership.
-These abilities are not only useful in the MLM world but also transferable to other professional arenas.
+These abilities will boost your success with the MLM industry and outside of it as well.

 4) Potential for Passive Income

-MLMs are legal in Singapore, but they must comply with the Ministry of Trade and Industry’s regulations.
-Companies that focus more on recruitment than actual product sales risk being classified as illegal pyramid schemes, which carry serious consequences.
+MLMs are legal in Singapore, as long as they comply with the Ministry of Trade and Industry’s regulations.
+Companies that focus more on recruitment than actual product sales can attract regulatory attention, so it’s always wise to pick a business that clearly follows all the direct selling guidelines.

 How to Choose the Right MLM Company in Singapore

-After understanding the Pros and Cons, the next step is to carefully evaluate which MLM company aligns with your goals, values, and risk tolerance.
+After understanding the benefits and challenges, the next step is to carefully evaluate which MLM company in Singapore aligns with your goals, values, and risk tolerance.
 Not every MLM opportunity will be the right fit for you, so it's important to look beyond flashy promises and dig into additional factors like:

 1) Check the Track Record